jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 [Raspi2fb][raspi2fb] is included for mirroring the GPU framebuffer to the small TFT displays.

-As of 2016-09-19, here is the list of DTS overlays that are installed with the `4.4.21` kernel running on an RPi2/3
+As of 2016-09-25, here is the list of DTS overlays that are installed with the `4.4.22` kernel running on an RPi3

     root@rpi3:~# uname -a
-    Linux rpi3 4.4.21 #1 SMP Mon Sep 19 15:17:10 EDT 2016 armv7l armv7l armv7l GNU/Linux
+    Linux rpi3 4.4.22 #1 SMP Sun Sep 25 06:13:30 EDT 2016 armv7l armv7l armv7l GNU/Linux

     root@rpi3:~# ls /mnt/fat/overlays/
     adau1977-adc.dtbo                  pi3-miniuart-bt.dtbo